qkaiser/qkaiser.github.io/_posts/2018-02-13-osgi-console.markdown

 Yay !
 I'm keeping an eye on pull requests [#1123](https://github.com/nmap/nmap/pull/1123) and [#1124](https://github.com/nmap/nmap/pull/1124), hopefully my code will be included in Nmap at some point :)

+### Metasploit module

+I'm tidying up my Metasploit [module](https://github.com/rapid7/metasploit-framework/pull/9554) for this service at the moment.
+Once it lands on master I'll edit this post with more details.

 ### Mandatory Shodan Search

 If you search for the terms "osgi" and "eclipse" on shodan, you get [23 results](https://www.shodan.io/search?query=osgi+eclipse).
 Please make sure you're not in charge of one of them.